Gaotrees/ICNet/README.md

 cd Code
 ```
 Apply our Pre-trained Model (Note that the image pairs must be linearly aligned before using our code).
+It is better to perform the histogram matching according to any one of our provided images.
 ```
 python Test.py --fixed ../Dataset/image_A.nii.gz --moving ../Dataset/image_B.nii.gz
 ```